-The aggregate District tax levy is apportioned and certified during the current fiscal year for collection to comprising municipalities based on the immediate past August 15 full or "equalized" taxable property values.
-As permitted by a collecting municipality's ordinance, taxes may be paid in full or two or more installments with the first installment payable the subsequent January 31 and a final payment no later than the following July 31.

-On or before January 15 and February 15, the District is paid by the collecting municipalities its proportionate share of tax collections received through the last day of the preceding month.
-On or before August 20, the county treasurer makes full settlement to the District for any remaining balance.
+The aggregate District tax levy is apportioned and certified in November of the current fiscal year for collection to the comprising municipalities based on the immediate past October 1 full or "equalized' taxable property values.
+As permitted by a collecting municipality's ordinance, taxes may be paid in full or two or more installments with the first installment payable the subsequent January 31, and the final payment no later than the following July 31.
+On or before January 15, and by the 20th of each subsequent month thereafter, the District is paid by the collecting municipalities its proportionate share of tax collections received through the last day of the preceding month.
+On or before August 20, the County Treasurer makes full settlement to the District for any remaining balance.
+The County assumes all responsibility for delinquent real property taxes.